tracy-e/PNChart/README.md

 ## Requirements

-PNChart works on iOS 6.0 and later version and is compatible with ARC projects.
+PNChart works on OS X 10.8 and later version and is compatible with ARC projects.
 It depends on the following Apple frameworks, which should already be included with most Xcode templates:

-* Foundation.framework
-* UIKit.framework
+* Cocoa.framework
 * CoreGraphics.framework
 * QuartzCore.framework